 Artificial sweeteners and weight loss

-There’s been some positive studies showing that artificial sweeteners may help to reduce body weight, fat mass and waist circumference.
+There have been some positive studies showing that artificial sweeteners may help to reduce body weight, fat mass and waist circumference.
 One way this happens is when individuals replace regular soft drinks with sugar-free versions.
 The other way is when individuals stop using processed sugar in their foods and drinks and replace it with artificial sweeteners.
 This also reduces the amount of calories they consume.

 There’s been also some studies which show weight gain in people who regularly consume artificial sweeteners.
-That’s because people don’t get the satisfaction by consuming sugar-free foods and drinks.
+That’s because people don’t get satisfaction by consuming sugar-free foods and drinks.
 Artificial sweeteners actually made them eat more and this results in weight gain.

 So different studies, different results, but before you rush to stock up on sugar-free soft drinks and artificial sweeteners let’s look at some other facts about artificial sweeteners.